Interactive retrieval of user attributes for Outlook signature placeholders

 Yes

-Open the newly created App registration and click “Manage/Authentication.
+Open the newly created App registration and click “Manage/Authentication“, and then in “Manage/API Permissions“.

 Allow public client flow